 The conference was truly international.
 We had 290 participants from 37 countries across Europe, the Middle East, Asia-Pacific and the Americas.
 Papers were presented by 225 people from the most prestigious business and academic institutions, contributing to a highly stimulating and thought-provoking event.

-Dr. Patrick Gougeon, Director of ESCP Europe's London campus and the School's Research Centre for Energy Management (RCEM) and Dr. Kostas Andriosopoulos, Executive Director of the RCEM will attend the UK Energy Summit 2013 on 27th June, 2013 at the Marriott Grosvenor Square, London.
+Dr. Patrick Gougeon, Director of ESCP Europe's London campus and the School's Energy Management Centre (EMC) and Dr. Kostas Andriosopoulos, Executive Director of the EMC will attend the UK Energy Summit 2013 on 27th June, 2013 at the Marriott Grosvenor Square, London.

 Join top policy makers, industry executives and influential thinkers for a thought provoking, solutions-focused debate on the future of UK Energy policy.
 Attendees will also gain insight into how the UK will balance securing a long term energy supply with affordability and the impact of global trends.

-The 51st Meeting of the Euro Working Group on Commodities and Financial Modelling (EWGCFM) and 1st Conference of the Research Centre for Energy Management (RCEM) & the International Centre for Shipping, Trade and Finance (ICSTF) was held from 16th - 18th May, 2013 at the ESCP Europe London campus.
+The 51st Meeting of the Euro Working Group on Commodities and Financial Modelling (EWGCFM) and 1st Conference of the Energy Management Centre (EMC) & the International Centre for Shipping, Trade and Finance (ICSTF) was held from 16th - 18th May, 2013 at the ESCP Europe London campus.

 Join us for a unique opportunity to learn about and visit Europe's largest renewable energy system at the Jean Nouvel-designed One New Change building, inaugurated in 2011 by MP Gregory Barker, Minister of State for Climate Change.
 Underneath the City's prime leisure and shopping centre, 60km of pipework - enough to wrap around the London Eye 140 times - both warm and cool the building in the most environmentally friendly way by transferring heat efficiently to and from the ground itself.